 The first thing that hayfever sufferers should beware of is dairy produce as this can encourage the production of mucous making symptoms like a blocked nose and a runny nose worse.
 So, whilst hayfever season is in full swing, it may be best to avoid things like milk, yogurt and even cheese where possible.

 What’s the alternative?
 Instead of opting for your usual semi-skimmed or whole milk, there are plenty of dairy-free options to try.
-My favourite is Rude Health’s Almond Drink which is naturally nutty, with a hint of sweetness too!
+My favourite is almond milk which is naturally nutty, with a hint of sweetness too!
 You can have this as a refreshing drink at any time of the day or, if you’re more adventurous, why not try using it in one of our many recipes?
 Our almond crepes are a delicious option, as is our homemade muesli with almond milk.
-You can find this almond drink over with our friends at Jan de Vries.

 If you suffer from hayfever, contact with pollen will see the body release histamine as a means of defending itself against something it deems as threatening.
 Although this is bit of an overreaction, it still has severe implications as it leads to hayfever symptoms like itchy skin and even congestion.